iamgmujtaba/scholar_search/README.md

 ![Figure 2](/line_chart.png)

+## Cite
+The code is used in the paper [ChatGPT in the Age of Generative AI and Large Language Models: A Concise Survey](https://arxiv.org/abs/2307.04251)

 ### Acknowledgement:
-This code is inspired from [Historic word occurrence in academic papers ](https://github.com/Pold87/academic-keyword-occurrence)
+This code is inspired by [Historic word occurrence in academic papers ](https://github.com/Pold87/academic-keyword-occurrence)